JavaFXpert/quantum-music-playground/README.md

 ### Implementing time cycles

-Some of the most common time signatures and loop lengths are some power of 2.
+Some of the most common time signatures and loop lengths in music are some power of 2.
 When other time cycles are desired (e.g. playing in 5/4 time signature, or in some Indian classical time cycles), a different length may be selected.
 For example, the following image shows part of the *Twinkle Twinkle Little Star* melody being played in 7/4 time.
-This is achieved by TODO

 ![Quantum Music Playground screenshot](./images/qmp_time_cycle_selection.png)

+This is achieved by selecting 14 in the **Cycle A** slider, which removes all musical steps after the 14th up to the end of the next power of 2.
+This is visually represented by a column of blue cells wherever a step is removed.
+The **Cycle B** slider may be used in conjunction with **Cycle A** when two cycles are nested, as is required by some complex time cycles in Indian classical music.

 ### Folding a musical scale